VKx64/VKx64/README.md

 ###

-<h6 align="center">I'm Kylle, a junior software developer contributing to society one issue at a time.</h6>
+<h6 align="center">I'm Kylle, a software developer contributing to society one issue at a time.</h6>

 ###